Ezehfranklin/Car-Sales-Analysis/README.md

-CAR SALES ANALYSIS

-This project focuses on analyzing a bike sales dataset to uncover key trends in sales volume, pricing, and brand performance.
-Through Exploratory Data Analysis (EDA), it offers valuable insights to help manufacturers and dealerships optimize their strategies, enhance customer appeal, and achieve growth in the dynamic bike industry.

-OBJECTIVE

-1. Analyze sales volumes to identify top-performing manufacturers.
-2. Understand pricing trends and their correlation with attributes like horsepower and fuel efficiency.
-3. Explore relationships between variables such as price, resale value, and engine size.

-DATASET

-Source: Kaggle Car_sales.csv (157 rows, 16 columns).
-Key Attributes:
-1. Sales Volume (`Sales_in_thousands`)
-2. Price (`Price_in_thousands`)
-3. Horsepower (`Horsepower`)
-4. Fuel Efficiency (`Fuel_efficiency`)
-5. Resale Value (`Year resale value`)

-METHODS

-Data Preprocessing:
-1. Handled missing values by imputing averages.
-2. Cleaned column names and removed duplicates.

-EDA Techniques:
-1. Grouped data by manufacturers to analyze trends.
-2. Created visualizations like bar charts and heatmaps to understand relationships.
-3. Performed descriptive statistics to summarize numerical columns.

-KEY INSIGHTS
-1. Top Performers: Certain manufacturers dominate sales, while others could improve with better pricing or efficiency strategies.
-2. Price Trends: Strong correlation between price and horsepower; higher-powered cars are generally more expensive.
-3. Fuel Efficiency: Identified the top 3 most fuel-efficient cars with engines above 2.5 liters.
-4. Popular Models: Ford’s F-Series is the most popular based on sales.
+CAR SALES ANALYSIS: TRENDS AND INSIGHTS

+OVERVIEW

+This project explores a comprehensive dataset of car sales, focusing on identifying key patterns in sales performance, pricing, and manufacturer trends.
+The objective is to provide actionable insights to help car manufacturers and dealerships optimize their strategies and offerings based on data-driven evidence.

+KEY OBJECTIVES
+1. Analyze sales volumes and manufacturer performance.
+2. Study price distributions and their relationship with attributes such as horsepower and fuel efficiency.
+3. Investigate correlations between various car attributes to uncover trends.

+Data Summary-
+Source: Kaggle.
+- Scope: 157 records, 16 attributes including sales volume, price, horsepower, fuel efficiency, and resale values.
+- Key Columns:
+  - `Sales_in_thousands`: Sales volume of cars.
+  - `Price_in_thousands`: Price of each car.
+  - `Horsepower`: Power rating of the vehicle.
+  - `Fuel_efficiency`: Efficiency in miles per gallon.
+  - `Year resale value`: Projected resale value after one year.
+  -
+METHODOLOGY AND APPROACH
+1. Data Cleaning:
+   - Addressed missing values by replacing averages for certain columns.
+   - Removed null entries and standardized column names.
+2. Analysis Techniques:
+   - Grouped data by manufacturer to compare average sales, pricing, and efficiency metrics.
+   - Visualized trends through bar charts, line plots, and correlation heatmaps.
+   - Computed descriptive statistics to highlight data distributions.
+3. Assumptions:
+   - Dataset is representative of car sales trends.
+   - Attributes like price and horsepower significantly influence customer preferences.

+KEY FINDINGS
+1. Sales Insights:
+   - Certain manufacturers consistently lead in sales volumes, attributed to popular models or strong branding.
+   - Pricing and horsepower significantly affect sales performance.

+2. Correlation Analysis:
+   - A strong positive correlation between `Price_in_thousands` and `Horsepower` indicates higher-priced cars tend to have more powerful engines.
+   - Moderate relationships were observed between other attributes, such as `Curb_weight` and `Fuel_capacity`.

+3. Manufacturer Comparisons:
+   - Fuel efficiency and pricing varied significantly across manufacturers, showcasing differences in value propositions.

 RECOMMENDATIONS

-1. Manufacturers with low sales should focus on affordability and fuel efficiency.
+1. Manufacturers with lower sales should:
-2. Marketing efforts should emphasize models balancing price, performance, and efficiency.
+   - Reevaluate pricing strategies.
+   - Focus on enhancing fuel efficiency to cater to Eco-conscious customers.
-3. Future analyses could incorporate demographic and regional data for deeper insights.
+2. Future analyses could include:
+   - Long-term trends over time, such as the impact of new launches on pricing and sales.
+   - Consideration of additional factors like geographic regions and customer demographics for more tailored insights.

 LIMITATIONS

-1. Small dataset size; larger datasets would enhance findings.
-2. Lacks geographic and customer demographic data.
+- The analysis is based on a limited dataset; larger datasets could yield more comprehensive insights.
-3. No predictive modeling was applied.
+- No predictive modeling was implemented, leaving potential for advanced analyses.
-4.
+-